dongjief/ledaps/trunk/ledapsSrc/readme.txt

 * Note that new cloud mask program (lndsrbm) calls command "ncdump" which is a standard HDF command.
 This release includes a linux version ncdump command in your path.
-You need replace ncdump program if it runs from different OS systems.
+You need to replace the ncdump program in the bin directory if it is not compatible with your OS system.
+The current ncdump is a Linux binary.
 If you don't want to run optional lndsr-based cloud mask (lndsrbm), you will not need the ncdump program.

 3. Setup environment